API reference#

 - Parameters:

-path (.Path, optional) – Path to a configuration file in JSON or YAML format.
+, optional) – Path to a configuration file in JSON or YAML format.fail (

 level, optional) – Passed toadd_queue()

 .
 If not “raise”, then log messages are generated for config handlers that fail.
 The Computer may be only partially configured.config – Configuration keys/sections and values, as a mapping.
-Use this if any of the keys/sections are not valid Python names, e.g. contain “-” or “ “.
+Use this if any of the keys/sections are not valid Python names, for instance if they contain “-” or “ “.

 **config_kw – Configuration keys/sections and values, as keyword arguments.